(l-r) Lawrence Jones, Peter Kinderman, Chris Greenwood, Dee Anand & Emily Pannink - © nuj

 Chris Greenwood, chair of the Crime Reporters Association and the Daily Mail's crime correspondent agreed.
 He said today's newspapers would no longer run anything like the notorious Sun headline Bonkers Bruno Locked Up, approved by Rebekah Brooks, after the boxer Frank Bruno had been sectioned under the Mental Health Act.

 He said there was an enduring interest in crime, with Britain being a nation of armchair detectives.
 And newspaper crime correspondents often used to be as colourful as their TV counterparts, with the Mail's Peter Burden dubbed as the Pink Panther, because he wore a pink suit to stand out of the pack at press conferences.
-The former president of the Crime Writers' Association, in the tradition of Fleet Street, won many a scoop over a glass or two of wine (chilled Sancerre according to his Press Gazette obituary) and Dorchester dinners with top police brass.
+The former president of the Crime Reporters' Association, in the tradition of Fleet Street, won many a scoop over a glass or two of wine (chilled Sancerre according to his Press Gazette obituary) and Dorchester dinners with top police brass.

 Those days are long gone for today's crime reporters, but the competition to get the story is just as keen.
 Chris and Emily, during questions, agreed that, particularly online, there is pressure to sensationalise and include shock-value to crime stories because of "clickbait", the race to attract the maximum clicks per story.